ShubhamJain7/imageCaptioning-NVDA-Addon/readme.md

 - Users can also prevent the image-captioning process to be started on non-graphic elements by checking the `filter non-graphic elements` option under __Preferences->Settings->Vision->Image captioning add-on__.
 This prevents users from accidentally starting the image-captioning process on elements that do not contain images and will produce bad results.
 Unchecking it allows users to perform detections on elements that may be containing images but fail to report the same.

+_Note: In Focus mode, images cannot have focus and so the `filter non-graphic elements` option applies to the children of the focus element and recognition is allowed if at least one child is graphic._

 ### Building it yourself
 ----